vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 1. With the IoT Edge Simulator still running, open the Azure portal window.

-1. In the top right of the portal window, to open the Azure Cloud Shell, click **Cloud Shell**.
+1. At the top of the portal window, to open the Azure Cloud Shell, click **Cloud Shell**.

     The Cloud Shell button has an icon that appears to represent a command prompt - **`>_`**.